CONTACT Summer Peacebuilding Program

 Aamir Gamaryani, Pakistan, CONTACT participant

 The CONTACT Summer Peacebuilding Program is a three-week professional and academic program in conflict transformation.
-The first two weeks of the program take place on the SIT Graduate Institute campus in Brattleboro, Vermont, where students learn about core ideas and practices in conflict transformation.
-The final week of the program takes place in Washington, DC, and includes visits to key governmental and nongovernmental organizations involved in peacebuilding work around the world.
+The program take place on the SIT Graduate Institute campus in Brattleboro, Vermont, where students learn about core ideas and practices in conflict transformation.

 The program’s philosophy is that conflict transformation training is most effective when it combines skills-based academic instruction with personal interaction between peacebuilders across ethnic, national, religious, and cultural divides.
 CONTACT students learn from each other as well as instructors in an intensive format following an experiential learning model.
 Trainings are led by a diverse group of internationally recognized faculty with years of applied, classroom, and research experience.
 Typically, peacebuilders from over twenty-five countries participate in the program.